More information on the 2022-2026 Committee Term will be shared in January 2023.

 The Clerk’s Office shall provide minute taking and agenda preparation and distribution in conjunction with the Chairperson.

+The Committee will prepare an annual budget for individual projects or tasks to be undertaken in any year.
 The Director of Parks, Recreation & Culture shall bring forward budget requests of the Committee as part of the Municipal budget process.